taleb-hub/US_BabyNames_Dataset/README.md

 # US Babay Names Dataset

 Here is some useful functions from pandas implemented on a sub-dataset from US baby names dataset.
-This repo is a set of tasks assigned to help you to imporve your pandas skills.
+This repo is a set of tasks may help you to improve your pandas skills.

 Enjoy!